Autonomous-robots-robota/EX1-Drone-Mapping/README.md

 ![WhatsApp Image 2020-11-04 at 08 44 05](https://user-images.githubusercontent.com/57855070/98078036-f4b04180-1e79-11eb-9bde-48b3d32a201f.jpeg)
 # EX1-Drone-Mapping
-This project was done as part of the "Computer Game Development" course at Ariel University.
+This project was done as part of the "Autonomous-robots" course at Ariel University.

 You can see the assignment at the following link: